keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 2;10ba2e8ba2e8ba5 ecomp:ECID:94db8374-8275-4f89-ba8b-4c6b3908bc50 []    {"inputs":["hdfs://accucluster/accumulo/tables/2/t-00000ur/A00001y9.rf","hdfs://accucluster/accumulo/tables/2/t-00000ur/C00005lp.rf","hdfs://accucluster/accumulo/tables/2/t-00000ur/F0000dqm.rf","hdfs://accucluster/accumulo/tables/2/t-00000ur/F0000dq1.rf"],"nextFiles":[],"tmp":"hdfs://accucluster/accumulo/tables/2/t-00000ur/C0000dqs.rf_tmp","compactor":"10.2.0.139:9133","kind":"SYSTEM","executorId":"DCQ1","priority":-32754,"propDels":true,"selectedAll":false}
 ```

-When the Compactor notifies the CompactionCoordinator that it has finished the
+When the Compactor notifies the Compaction Coordinator that it has finished the
-Major compaction, the CompactionCoordinator attempts to notify the Tablet
+Major compaction, the Compaction Coordinator attempts to notify the Tablet
-Server and inserts an External compaction final state marker into the metadata
+Server and inserts an external compaction final state marker into the metadata
 table.
 Below is an example of the final state marker:

 ```
 ~ecompECID:de6afc1d-64ae-4abf-8bce-02ec0a79aa6c : []        {"extent":{"tableId":"2"},"state":"FINISHED","fileSize":12354,"entries":100000}
 ```

-If the CompactionCoordinator is able to reach the Tablet Server and that Tablet
+If the Compaction Coordinator is able to reach the Tablet Server and that Tablet
 Server is still hosting the Tablet, then the compaction is committed and both
 of the entries are removed from the metadata table.
 In the case that the Tablet
 is offline when the compaction attempts to commit, there is a thread in the
-CompactionCoordinator that looks for completed, but not yet committed, External
+Compaction Coordinator that looks for completed, but not yet committed, external
 compactions and periodically attempts to contact the Tablet Server hosting the
 Tablet to commit the compaction.
-The CompactionCoordinator periodically removes
+The Compaction Coordinator periodically removes
-the final state markers related to tablets that no longer exist.
+the final state markers related to Tablets that no longer exist.
 In the case of
-an External compaction failure the CompactionCoordinator notifies the tablet
+an external compaction failure the Compaction Coordinator notifies the Tablet
-and the tablet cleans up file reservations and removes the metadata entry.
+and the Tablet cleans up file reservations and removes the metadata entry.

 ### Edge Cases

-There are several situations involving External compactions that we tested as part of this feature.
+There are several situations involving external compactions that we tested as part of this feature.
 These are:

  * Tablet migration
  * When a user initiated compaction is canceled